-Nominated Enquirer a person or persons appointed from one or more agency to undertake specific tasks as part of the Section 42 Enquiry.
-It is essential to involve the individual/s at the centre of the concern from the start of the safeguarding activity.
-A nominated enquirer will be specifically tasked to seek the views of the individual/s.
-This could be the Safeguarding Adults Practitioner
+Nominated Enquirer a person or persons appointed from one or more agency to undertake specific tasks as part of the Section 42 enquiry.
+It is essential to involve the adult/s at the centre of the concern from the start of the safeguarding activity and the nominated enquirer (who might the be SAP) will obtain their views.